FSXAC/FSXAC.github.io/projects/index.md

 # ⭐️
 {: .display-1}

 This page contains projects that I've created or contributed to.
-They are ordered reverse-chronicalogically.
+They are ordered reverse-chronologically.
 (This page also needs to be updated ._.)

 <div class="row">
 {% assign projects = site.data.projects | sort: "dates.end" | reverse %}